perlindstroem/portfolio/README.md

 # install dependencies
 $ npm run install

-# serve with hot reload at localhost:3000
+# serve frontend with hot reload at localhost:3000 - proxies backend calls to localhost:3010
 $ npm run dev

+# serve backend at localhost:3010 - also serves a frontend but has to be generated
+$ npm run start:backend

 # build for production and launch server
 $ npm run build